forem/forem-browser-extension/README.md

 - The Safari version uses Safari Web Extensions: a native MacOS app wraps the plugin Javascript code
 - Forem logo is a placeholder.
-- Link to forem.com should link to a functional page, probably with discovery of new forems etc.
+- Link to forem.com should link to a functional page, probably with discovery of new Forems etc.
 - We should add service workers to that functional forem.com page to remove the "flicker" when navigating there.
-- The content is placed in an iframe to preserve privacy so other forems couldn't read other parts of the HTML and figure out where else you've been.
-Forems should not be able to see what other forems you are subscribed to (unless for some future explicitely opted-in feature if that were to be relevant)
+- The content is placed in an iframe to preserve privacy so other Forems couldn't read other parts of the HTML and figure out where else you've been.
+Forems should not be able to see what other Forems you are subscribed to (unless for some future explicitely opted-in feature if that were to be relevant)
-- The application fetches compatible/good standing forems from `forem.com/valid_forems.json`
+- The application fetches compatible/good standing Forems from `forem.com/valid_forems.json`